-The Competitive Grant in Aid program supports new and ongoing research projects of tenure-line faculty on the Main Campus.
+The Competitive Grant in Aid program supports new and ongoing research projects of tenure line and non-tenure line faculty on the Main Campus.
 The competition is held biannually in the fall and spring with awards ranging in amount from a minimum of $500 to a maximum of $2,000.
 Generally, 18-20 awards will be available per competition depending on individual research needs and the overall funding pool.
 A subcommittee of the Internal Grants Committee will meet to consider applications.

 Accordingly, faculty are required to make their proposals accessible to non-specialists by avoiding the use of technical language and clearly articulating the importance of their work.

-ELIGIBILITY: All full-time teaching members of the Main Campus faculty, with the exception of those in the MSB, are eligible.
+ELIGIBILITY: All full-time teaching members including tenure line and non-tenure line of the Main Campus faculty, with the exception of those in the MSB, are eligible.

 - A proposal of no more than 1,000 words, not including references cited, in a 12-point legible font, 1-inch margins all around, paginated and outlining in specific and succinct detail the purposes to which the award will be put, e.g., requests for funding a research assistant should indicate the kinds of tasks to be performed.
 The proposal also should describe briefly how the award will contribute to the applicant’s proposed research and how the completion of this work will contribute to the applicant’s development as a scholar.
 (2-page maximum);